disc0infern0/EasyFocus/README.md

 ## A Solution
 I'm sure there are other ways to make it easier, but this package attempts to make it simple to both set the focus, and get data from the record that is currently focused.
-Using the same examples as those above,
+Using the same examples as those above, this package defines an @Focus property wrapper;
 ### @Focus example:
 ```
 	print(focusField?.text ?? "no text")